 We offer a comprehensive range of automation solutions via a suite of interrelated software offerings.
 We generate revenue from the sale of licenses for our proprietary software, maintenance and support, and professional services.
 Our license fees are based primarily on the number of users who access our software and the number of automations running on our platform.
 Our license agreements primarily have annual terms, and some of our license agreements have multi-year terms.
 We generally do not sell standalone licenses with a term of less than one year.
 However, during the term of an annual contract or the last year of a multi-year contract, our customers may enter into an additional license agreement with a termination date that is coterminous with the anniversary date of such annual contract.
 Additionally, we provide maintenance and support for our software as well as non-recurring professional services such as training and implementation services to facilitate the adoption of our platform.
-Our professional services complement the capabilities of our customers and partners as they improve customers' time-to-market and optimize business outcomes using our platform.
+Our professional services complement the capabilities of our customers and partners as they improve customers time-to-market and optimize business outcomes using platform.
 Ournon-recurring professional services include use case development and deployment, solutions architecting, implementation consulting, and training.

-We have an efficient go-to-market model, which consists primarily of an enterprise field sales force supplemented by a high velocity inside sales team focused on small and mid-sized customers, as well as a global strategic sales team focused on the largest global customers.
-As of January 31, 2020, we had 6,009 customers, including 80% of the Fortune 10 and 61% of the Fortune Global 500.
-As of January 31, 2021, we had customers, including % of the Fortune 10 and % of the Fortune Global 500.
+We have an efficient go-to-market model, which consists primarily of an enterprise field sales force supplemented by a high velocity inside sales team focused on small and mid-sized customers, as well as a global strategic sales team focused on the largest global eustomers.
+As of January 31, 2020, we had 6,009 customers, including 80% of the Fortune I old and 61% of the Fortune Global 500.
+As of January 31, 2021, we had 7,968 customers, including 80% of the Fortune I old and 63% of the Fortune I old and 63% of the Fortune Global 500.
 Our customers span a variety of industries and include Adobe, Applied Materials, Chevron, Chipotle Mexican Grill, CrowdStrike, CVS Health, Deutsche Post DHL, EY, Generali, KDDI, SBA Communications, Takeda Pharmaceuticals, and Uber Technologies, Inc.

 Many of our customers expand the scope and size of use cases of our platform across their organizations as they quickly realize the power of our platform.
 We believe that the success of our land-and-expand business model is centered on our ability to deliver significant value in a very short time.
 We grow with our customers as they identify and expand the number of business processes to automate, which increases the number of robots deployed and the number of users interacting with our robots.
-Our ability to expand within our customer base is demonstrated by our dollar-based net retention rate, which represents the rate of net expansion of annualized recurring revenue, or ARR, from existing customers over the last 12 months.
-Our dollar-based net retention rate has been over 130% for our last eight fiscal quarters.
+Our ability to expand within our customer base is demonstrated by our dollar-based net retention rate, which represents the rate of net expansion of annualized renewal run-rate, or ARR, from existing customers over the last 12 months.
+Our dollar-based net retention rate was 153% and 145% as of January 31, 2020 and 2021, respectively.
 See the section titled "-Key Factors Affecting Our Performance" for additional information regarding our dollar-based net retention rate.